lmc-eu/spirit-design-system/packages/web-react/src/components/Flex/README.md

 You can use the `spacing` prop to apply custom spacing between items in both horizontal and vertical directions.
 The prop accepts either a spacing token (e.g. `space-100`) or an object with breakpoint keys and spacing token values.

+Alternatively, you can set custom spacing in the horizontal (x-axis) and vertical (y-axis) direction separately using the `spacingX` and `spacingY` props.

 Custom spacing:

 ```jsx